 For Arts and Sciences Students

 Arts and Sciences students who are on dismissal from daytime courses and who enroll in Continuing Education courses will be required either to achieve a cumulative GPA of 2.0 or above or to maintain a minimum 2.5 term GPA.
 If the student fails to do so, the student will be dismissed from both College of Arts and Sciences and Continuing Education.
 This policy does NOT apply to students on academic probation.
-Students enrolled in self-paced online courses should contact a Continuing Education academic advisor for information regarding extensions.
+Students enrolled in Online Flexible (formerly Self-Paced) online courses should contact a Continuing Education academic advisor for information regarding extensions.

 For Engineering Students

 CU cumulative and semester GPAs should all be at or greater than 2.250 to avoid being placed on academic recovery.
 Students on academic suspension from the College of Engineering and Applied Science may enroll in Continuing Education’s online term-based, Online Flexible (formerly Self-Paced), and evening courses but may not exceed 16 total credit hours of course work in one semester.
 Students need to earn semester GPAs of at least 2.300 while enrolled in Continuing Education courses.